 Waterfalls are beautiful feats of nature, whether we’re talking thundering torrents crashing over wide open cliff faces or gentle cascades tinkling on the rocks.
-They hold the power to cast a mesmerising spell on all that look upon them, instantly captivating with their reflections, refractions and ripples.
-Ultimately, these liquid assets lure many travellers to stand, awe struck, in rainbow crowned mist clouds and wonder at the whimsy of water.
+They hold the power to cast a mesmerising spell on us, instantly captivating with their reflections, refractions and ripples.
+Ultimately, these liquid assets lure many travellers to stand, awe-struck, in rainbow crowned mist clouds and wonder at the whimsy of water.

 Angel Falls in Venezuela

 Falls facts: Angel Falls emerges from swathes of brooding, cloud-cloaked rainforest and crashes down from a height of 979 metres.
 Discovered by the western world when Jimmy Angel crash-landed here in 1937, Venezuela’s most spectacular natural wonder free falls 807 metres before disappearing into the impenetrable jungle of Devil’s Canyon in a swirl of mist, making it the tallest uninterrupted waterfall in the world.
 The equatorial forest that appears to smother these waters is home to a cacophony of exotic creatures, from elusive pouncing pumas to teeny tiny tree frogs.
 Avoid the dry season as you will only be disappointed by the mere trickle that falls lethargically over the cliff face.

 Where: Located on Auyantepui mountain in Canaima National Park, you’ll need to take to the sky and hop on a boat upriver to reach this celestial cascade.
 Soar over the spectacular tepui scenery of the Lost World and navigate the rocky rapids of the Rio Churun before an hour’s hike up to a rocky outcrop.

 Taking you there on an Angel Falls holiday: